 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at HIGH.
+File closes at MODERATE.
 Book direct four to six weeks out for September through December weekends.
 Skip if you want quiet; the Laser Wolf demand spillover runs all night.